simonmichael/hledger_site/src/features.md

 ## Dependable

-hledger strives to be comfortable to use, to be absolutely reliable, to provide real-world value, and to never waste your time.
+hledger strives to be comfortable to use, to be absolutely dependable, to provide real-world value, and to never waste your time.
 It provides:

 - Robust installation: multiple options are provided for binary and